What Is the Best Way to Get Leaves out of a Pool

 how to get leaves off bottom of pool

-Once you have removed as many leaves as you can with a leaf rake, and then allowed any fine debris to settle on the bottom of the pool again, you can go ahead and vacuum your pool.
+Once you have removed as many leaves as you can with a leaf rake and allowed any fine debris to settle on the bottom of the pool again, you can vacuum your pool.
 Read: How to vacuum a pool.

-If you have lots of leaves in your pool, as well as other debris then the best thing might be to just bite the bullet and vacuum to waste.
+If you have lots of leaves and other debris in your pool, the best thing might be to just bite the bullet after using the leaf rake and vacuum to waste.
+This is what I usually do for the first clean in the spring.

-Some vacuum heads will deal with leaves at the bottom of the pool better than others will.
-There are also other easier ways of removing leaves which I will go into further on.
+Some vacuum heads are better at dealing with leaves at the bottom of the pool than others.
+There are also other easy ways of removing leaves, which I will discuss further.

 The best multipurpose vacuum heads for vacuuming leaves from a pool are those without brushes and which have wheels that keep the head just off the pool bottom.
 Leaves can pass under this type of vacuum head more easily and be sucked up into the pool hose.

-I use the Uoark 14″ Flexible Pool Vacuum Head (available on Amazon) which I find works well for removing the leaves left after I have used a net to remove the bulk of them.
+I use the U.S. Pool Supply 14″ Weighted Flexible Concrete Swimming Pool Vacuum Head (available on Amazon) which I find works well for removing the leaves left after I have used a net to remove the bulk of them.
 The wheels stop the head from scratching the pool surface too and it is also weighted to help keep it on the bottom of the pool.

-The added advantage is that the head is flexible so it vacuums the join between the floor and the wall easily.
+The added advantage is that the head is flexible so it vacuums the joint between the floor and the wall easily.

 Other ways to get leaves off bottom of pool